fusioncharts/dev_centre_docs/getting-started/jquery/your-first-chart-using-jquery.md

 ### Convert tabular data into JSON format

 Now that you have the tabular data ready, it's time to convert it into JSON format, as FusionCharts accepts data in JSON or XML format.
 For React, we recommend JSON format.
-There are different formats of JSON for different groups of charts in FusionCharts - e.g., single-series (which you're seeing here), [multi-series]({}), [combination]({}), etc. The converted format will look as shown below:
+There are different formats of JSON for different groups of charts in FusionCharts - e.g., single-series (which you're seeing here), [multi-series]({% site.baseurl %}/chart-guide/standard-charts/multi-series-charts), [combination]({% site.baseurl %}/chart-guide/standard-charts/combination-charts), etc. The converted format will look as shown below:

-There are different formats of JSON for different groups of charts in FusionCharts - e.g., single-series (which you're seeing here), [multi-series]({% site.baseurl %}/chart-guide/standard-charts/multi-series-charts), [combination]({% site.baseurl %}/chart-guide/standard-charts/combination-charts), etc.

 ```javascript
 {